-It should be noted that Law Enforcement was used in place of Correctional Institutions, Fire Stations in place of Emergency Medical Services (EMS), and Schools to capture all schools including higher education and as a result the school layer was more comprehensive compared to the Colleges and Universities data.
+It should be noted that State Owned Holdings includes leased property, Law Enforcement includes Correctional Institutions, Fire Stations includes Emergency Medical Services, and Schools to capture all schools including higher education and as a result the school layer was more comprehensive compared to the Colleges and Universities data.
 The State Facilities dataset overlaps several of the critical facilities, as they are state-owned facilities.